FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 An example of this is gait recognition technology, though this is mostly used for user identification rather than authentication.

-Another option is your keystroke pattern; that is, how you type, the rhythym of your keystrokes, the errors you make and the timing between key strikes.
+Another option is your keystroke pattern; that is, how you type, the rhythm of your keystrokes, the errors you make and the timing between key strikes.
 Done properly, this can identify a user without any action on their part, and could be a complement to some of the more explicit factors mentioned above.

 However, there's wide individual variation, even within a single day, of keystroke patterns, which can be problematic.
 A [study from 2013](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3835878/) determined "The literature study suggested that keystroke dynamics biometrics are unlikely to replace existing knowledge-based authentication entirely and it is also not robust enough to be a sole biometric authenticator."